it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Authentication_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 5.1.6
 - Allow organizations to customize strong password policy according to best practices - A password policy should be created and implemented so that passwords meet specific strength criteria.

+[AMW: Use of the term "organization" to refer to clients, customers, or users is not my favorite.
+I would pick one of the terms I mentioned or "election jurisdiction" instead of organization.]

 Applies to: All Components

 Method: Derived

 >Reference: CIS Security Best Practices for Non-Voting Election Technology A1.2.3
 - Implement Protections Against Brute Force Attacks - Account lockout needs to be implemented to guard against brute forcing attacks against both the authentication and password reset functionality.
 After several tries on a specific user account, the account should be locked for a period of time or until unlocked by an administrative action or use of a separate authenticator controlled by the user.
 Additionally, it is best to continue the same failure message indicating that the credentials are incorrect or the account is locked to prevent an attacker from harvesting usernames.

+[AMW: what about voters or pollworkers?
+Do we believe they should be locked out?
+Just a question]

 Applies to: Web Components